Parents are advised to

 - Seek treatment from a hematologist/oncologist who is experienced in treating JMML, or from a hematologist/oncologist who is in consultation with a cancer center.

 - Speak with their child’s doctor about the most appropriate treatment.

 Without treatment, JMML progresses rapidly.
 There are two widely used JMML treatment protocols: stem cell transplantation and drug therapy.

 Stem Cell Transplantation

 Allogeneic stem cell transplantation has been widely used in the treatment of JMML patients, and it remains the only known cure for JMML.
-Although this treatment has been noted to achieve long-term survival in up to 50 percent of patients, relapses occur in up to 30 to 40 percent of patients after transplantation.
+Although this treatment has been noted to achieve long-term remission in up to 50 percent of patients, relapses occur in up to 30 to 40 percent of patients after transplantation, often within the first year.
 While the rates of relapse are high, patients may achieve a cure with a second stem cell transplant.

 Taking part in a clinical trial may be a good treatment choice for your child.
 Clinical trials are under way to help extend survival and increase the quality of life for juvenile myelomonocytic leukemia (JMML) patients.
 Today's standard treatments for cancer are based on earlier clinical trials.
 The Leukemia & Lymphoma Society continues to invest funds in JMML research.

 Clinical trials can involve new drugs, new combinations of drugs, or previously approved drugs being studied in new ways such as new drug doses or new schedules to administer the drugs.
 Clinical trials are conducted worldwide under rigorous guidelines to help doctors find out whether new cancer treatments are safe and effective or better than the standard treatment.

 Receive one-on-one navigation from an LLS Clinical Trial Specialist who will personally assist you throughout the entire clinical-trial process: Click Here